From the World Heritage inscription:

 - Vestiges of Basilica

 The fact that the ancient city of Ohrid is an episcopal city is a testament to its cultural value.
 The Byzantines and Bulgarians built almost all of the surviving churches that can be found in the city today.
 The Bulgars conquered Ohrid in 867.
 In fact, it became the capital of the Bulgarian Empire from 990 to 1018.
 The city also served as the seat of the Bulgarian Patriarchate.

 In addition to the city’s historical and cultural significance, the Lake Ohrid is another essential component of the UNESCO site Natural and Cultural Heritage of the Ohrid Region.
 This lake is one of the oldest and deepest lakes within the European continent.
-This body of water is considered naturally important as it is home to many endemic species of fish and molluscs.
-There are also plenty of rare and threatened species that thrive in the area, which includes spotted eagle, Eastern Imperial eagle, and Dalmatican Pelican, to name a few.
+This body of water is considered naturally important as it is home to many endemic species of fish and mollusks.
+There are also plenty of rare and threatened species that thrive in the area, which includes spotted eagles, Eastern Imperial eagles, and Dalmatian Pelicans, to name a few.

 View my complete list of UNESCO World Heritage Sites in Macedonia.